• Skip to primary navigation

 These variables are made up of ordered categories.
 They include rank and likert-item variables, although are not limited to these.

-Although ordinal variables look like numbers, the distances between their values aren’t equal in a true numerical sense, so it doesn’t make sense to apply numerical operations, like addition and division, to them.
+Although ordinal variables look like numbers, the distances between their values aren’t equal in a true numerical sense.
+So it doesn’t make sense to apply numerical operations like addition and division to them.
 Hence means, the basis of linear models, don’t really compute.

 Like unordered categorical variables, ordinal variables require specialized logistic or probit models, such as the proportional odds model.
 There are a few other types of ordinal models, but the proportional odds model is most commonly available.